- 2.07k views

 - Bundle up and bring a waterproof outer layer with you on your dolphin and whale watching tours to keep yourself dry and for protection against the wind.

 - Sunscreen and sunglasses are essential to shield you from UVA/UVB rays, which are particularly harsh in this region due to the thin ozone layer.

 - There is an entrance fee of approximately USD 17* to visit Punta Tombo.
 Many tours do not include this in their pricing; check with your guide and be prepared to pay upon arrival.

-There’s no better place in Argentina to see animals in their natural habitat than Puerto Madryn.
+When on an Argentina tour, there’s no better place to see animals in their natural habitat than Puerto Madryn.
 Walk amongst thousands of penguins and sail alongside lively dolphins and enormous whales in this southern natural wonderland.

 *Note: Prices are as of June 2018.